serai-dex/serai/deploy/kubernetes/README.md

 make delete-cluster-sm
 ```

-All commands are assumed to be ran from the helm folder, not the serai root folder.
+All commands are assumed to be ran from the kubernetes folder, not the serai root folder.

 ### Profiles:
 * deploy-base - single node, named base